 Eucalyptus Radiata stands apart because of its particular botanical identity and aromatic shape.
 Even oils from the same plant family can behave very differently in a formula.
 That is why it helps to compare note, strength, sweetness, freshness, and persistence before deciding which oil best suits the blend you want to create.

-Compared with globulus, radiata is sweeter, calmer, and easier to combine with florals and softer woods.
+Compared with globulus, radiata is sweeter, calmer, and easier to blend with floral and soft woody oils, making it a versatile choice for personal care and home use.

 Aromatic Profile